 - Sitemaps – provision and listing of XML or HTML Sitemaps

-If you fail to do this, Google’s search engine spiders and bots will be forced to start from zero!
+Fail to do this and Google’s search engine spiders and bots will be forced to start from zero!
 If they are forced to reassess the intent and purpose of the site, and you’ve not preserved the good elements, a drop in rankings is inevitable.

 I don’t have a problem with branding per se… However, whilst branding consultants have great expertise in their sphere of interest, they usually have minimal understanding of the issues inherent in attaining top search engine rankings.

 Branding consultants have no respect for your 10 year old domain… Any recommendation to drop your aged / mature domain name in favour of a new “trendy” business name is a severe risk to your online presence.